danielbitrandonath/Fibonacci-Seq-Generator/README.md

 # Fibonacci-generator
-Simple and straightforward Fibonacci sequence generator.
+A simple and straightforward Fibonacci sequence generator.